 If you own a condo, your homeowner association will cover damage to the exterior of your building in the case of a disaster.
 However, they won’t cover any damage to the interior of your condo or your possessions.
 That’s where condo insurance comes in: also known as walls-in coverage, condo insurance protects everything inside your unit.
-We’ve ranked the best condo insurance companies by price to help you find the right coverage for your needs.
+MoneyGeek ranked the best condo insurance companies based on affordability, customer satisfaction and financial stability.

 Condo insurance, also known as an HO-6 policy or walls-in coverage, protects the inside of your condo and your possessions.